-TOYOTA GAZOO Racing Secures Podium Finish on Swedish Snow
+Toyota Gazoo Racing Secures Podium Finish On Swedish Snow

-Doha, Qatar – 24 February 2024: TOYOTA GAZOO Racing (TGR) World Rally Team (WRT) has ended 2024 Rally Sweden on a high note with Elfyn Evans and co-driver Scott Martin scoring a strong haul of points towards the championship in the No. 33 Toyota GR YARIS Rally1 Hybrid Electric Vehicle and claiming second overall.
+Doha, Qatar: Toyota Gazoo Racing (TGR) World Rally Team (WRT) has ended 2024 Rally Sweden on a high note with Elfyn Evans and co-driver Scott Martin scoring a strong haul of points towards the championship in the No. 33 Toyota GR Yaris Rally1 Hybrid Electric Vehicle and claiming second overall.

 Evans climbed the ranks throughout the rally, advancing from sixth to second place by the start of the final day's opening stage.
 The fastest in its subsequent second pass, he finished a close second in the rally-ending Power Stage.